 III.2.4 Adjustment for Rapid Response Pricing Assets.

 For any Real-Time pricing interval during which a Rapid Response Pricing Asset is committed by the ISO, is in a dispatchable mode, and is not Self-Scheduled, the energy offer of that Rapid Response Pricing Asset shall be adjusted as described in this Section III.2.4 for purposes of the price calculations described in Section III.2.5 and Section III.2.7A.
-For purposes of the adjustment described in this Section III.2.4, if no Start-Up Fee, No-Load Fee, or Interruption Cost is specified in the submitted Offer Data, a value of zero shall be used; if no Minimum Run Time or Minimum Reduction Time is specified in the submitted Offer Data, or if the submitted Minimum Run Time or Minimum Reduction Time is less than 15 minutes, a duration of 15 minutes shall be used; and the energy offer after adjustment shall not exceed $2,000/MWh.
+For purposes of the adjustment described in this Section III.2.4, if no Start-Up Fee, No-Load Fee, Interruption Cost, or Deviation Cost is specified in the submitted Offer Data, a value of zero shall be used; if no Minimum Run Time, Minimum Reduction Time or Minimum Deviation Time is specified in the submitted Offer Data, or if the submitted Minimum Run Time, Minimum Reduction Time or Minimum Deviation Time is less than 15 minutes, a duration of 15 minutes shall be used; and the energy offer after adjustment shall not exceed $2,000/MWh.

 (a) If the Rapid Response Pricing Asset is a Fast Start Generator or a Flexible DNE Dispatchable Generator, its Economic Minimum Limit shall be set to zero; if the Rapid Response Pricing Asset is a Binary Storage DARD, its Minimum Consumption Limit shall be set to zero; if the Rapid Response Pricing Asset is a Fast Start Demand Response Resource, its Minimum Reduction shall be set to zero.